Mauzy0x00/Discord-Bot/README.md

 2. If you do not have nodejs you will need to install it.
 One method of installation on a windows machine: `winget install OpenJS.NodeJS`
    NOTE: Installing node via apt may result in installing an old version of node that is incompatible.
 Please ensure you have the correct verison of node if you have errors on the next steps.
 4. Install the necessary dependencies by running `sudo apt install nodejs`, `npm install discord.js`, `npm install openai`, `npm install axios`.
-5. Set up a Discord bot through the discord developer portal and obtain a bot token.
+5. Set up a Discord bot through the Discord developer portal and obtain a bot token.
+(Review Discord documentation if needed)
 6. Create an account at OpenAI and obtain an API key.
 7. Create an account at Tenor and obtain an API key.
 8. Create a `config.json` file in the root directory of the project and add the following: